 Proton kicks off EV production in Malaysia

-On a 5.57-acre site, the assembly line has now been constructed, which cost about RM47 million (approx. 9,500,000 euros) to conclude the first construction phase.
-So far, multiple key production lines have been completed, “including the tyre manipulator chassis line, rear sub assembly line, rear spring compress machine, and pallet sub assembly line.”
-The manufacturer then specified that the “final stages of production are handled by the final line conveyor, which works with the chassis line.”
+Spanning 5.57 acres, the assembly line has now been completed, at a cost of around RM47 million (approx. €9.5 million) for the first construction phase.
+Several key production lines are already operational, “including the tyre manipulator chassis line, rear sub-assembly line, rear spring compress machine and pallet sub-assembly line.”
+Proton added that the “final stages of production are handled by the final line conveyor, which works in conjunction with the chassis line.”

 “The launch of this state-of-the-art EV plant marks a historic milestone for PROTON and Malaysia’s automotive industry.
 This facility, built with advanced technology and a focus on scalability, will be the backbone of our commitment to producing world-class electric vehicles.
 The Proton e.MAS 7, which has already been embraced by Malaysian consumers, is just the beginning of our journey towards a sustainable future,” said Dr. Li Chunrong, Chief Executive Officer of Proton.

-Proton started construction of the factory earlier this year, in February, making the start of production seven months later a rather impressive timescale.
-At the time, it was said that construction was to end by the end of 2025, and that investment would cost around 82 million Malaysian ringgit (approximately 18 million euros).
+Construction of the factory began in February this year, making the seven-month ramp-up to production a notably rapid timescale.
+At the time, it was reported that construction would be completed by the end of 2025, with an investment totalling around RM82 million (approximately €18 million).

 Malaysia aims to become a regional hub for EVs and reach a 20% margin of electrified car sales by 2030.
 A lot has been happening in the Asian nation in this regard lately, with Neta building an EV factory there at the beginning of 2024, Shell opening a major charging hub in July 2024, and Infineon inaugurating a new SiC semiconductor facility in August 2024.
 More recently, the country’s first battery swapping station was opened in July.